 Written by: Cullen Bunn, Art by: Jon Davis-Hunt, Colours by: Jordie Bellaire.

 Jack Boniface is a musician from New Orleans.
 He has a power passed down through his lineage, through a voodoo spirit called Shadow Loa.
-He is one of only a few people who can protect the Earth against the evils from the Deadside (another realm).
-His alter ego gives him reduced fear, enhanced strength, endurance and reflexes, as well as other voodoo powers.
+He is one of only a few people who can protect the Earth against the evils from another realm called the Deadside.
+His alter ego gives him reduced fear, His alter ego gives him reduced fear, enhanced strength, endurance, and reflexes, as well as other voodoo powers.
 He is….Shadowman.

-Shadowman issue 1 from Valiant Comics will be released on 28th April from your local comic shop as well as comixology
+Shadowman issue 3 will be released from Image Comics on 23rd June from your Local Comic Shop as well as comixology